 A bedsore, sometimes more commonly known as a pressure ulcer, is one of the most noticeable warning signs of possible nursing home abuse and nursing home neglect.
-Usually the result of being confined for a long period of time in bed, they develop due to friction, unrelieved pressure, and temperature.
-They can appear on any part of the body, but are most usually found around bony areas such as the elbow, knees or ankles.
+Usually, the result of being confined for a long period of time in bed develops due to friction, unrelieved pressure, and temperature.
+They can appear on any part of the body but are most usually found around bony areas such as the elbow, knees, or ankles.
 While they are easily prevented by keeping the patient from resting in one position for too long, they are sadly the leading iatrogenic cause of death.

-Due to understaffed nursing homes and those running with inexperienced staffs in general, nursing home neglect is becoming more and more common.
-While many assume this is less severe than the physical or emotional abuse associated with nursing home abuse, in fact the effects of nursing home neglect can be just as brutal.
+Due to understaffed nursing homes and those running with inexperienced staff in general, nursing home neglect is becoming more and more common.
+While many assume this is less severe than the physical or emotional abuse associated with nursing home abuse, in fact, the effects of nursing home neglect can be just as brutal.
 One of the most common signs of neglectful treatment is dehydration and malnutrition.

 As our loved ones grow older, it becomes increasingly difficult for them to stay nourished and receive all of their daily nutrients.
 Often, it takes an alert and persistent staff to ensure that they are eating and drinking enough to keep them at optimum health.
 Homes running on too low of a budget can also sometimes simply not afford enough food to properly feed all of their residents, or have to compromise with food of less quality.

 When anything of this nature fails to happen, your loved one can begin to grow ill.
 They can suffer side effects such as lethargy, weakness, drastic weight loss, and light-headedness.
 Health is increasingly important as they grow older and should never be put in jeopardy by careless or negligent staff.